RuutNovaa/prusaKRL/README.md

 - Improve GUI based on above features (make WYSIWYG!)

 # Funding
-This script is product of an ongoing research by; The Fieldwork Company, NIOZ, University of Utrecht and Bureau Waardenburg.
+This script is product of an ongoing research by; The Fieldwork Company, NIOZ, University of Utrecht